IBM-Cloud/kube-samples/ingress-examples/autoscale/README.md

 1. Replace the `<editme>` with your host and secret name in the `host`, `hosts` and `secretName` fields in the `example-deployment/example-ingress.yaml` file.

-2. Run: `kubectl apply --kustomize alb-autoscale-example` to install everything.
+2. Now you can deploy an example application with ingress, Prometheus, and Prometheus adapter:
+    - create `alb-autoscale-example` namespace for the new application with `kubectl apply -f alb-autoscale-example/autoscale-example-namespace.yaml` command.
+The new namespace will appear immediately:
+    ```
+    $ kubectl get ns alb-autoscale-example
+    NAME                    STATUS   AGE
+    alb-autoscale-example   Active   13s
+    ```
+    - create Promethus with `kubectl apply --kustomize alb-autoscale-example/prometheus` command.
+This will create a `prometheus-server` deployment in `alb-autoscale-example` namespace:
+    ```
+    $ kubectl get deployment -n alb-autoscale-example prometheus-server
+    NAME                READY   UP-TO-DATE   AVAILABLE   AGE
+    prometheus-server   1/1     1            1           30s
+    ```
+    - create Prometheus Adapter with `kubectl apply --kustomize alb-autoscale-example/prometheus-adapter` command.
+This will create a `alb-prometheus-adapter` deployment in `alb-autoscale-example` namespace.
+Note: the `alb-autoscale-example/prometheus-adapter/configmap.yaml` contains the description of the `nginx_ingress_controller_requests_rate` custom metric.
+    ```
+    $ kubectl get deployment -n alb-autoscale-example alb-prometheus-adapter
+    NAME                     READY   UP-TO-DATE   AVAILABLE   AGE
+    alb-prometheus-adapter   1/1     1            1           50s
+    ```
+    - create the test application with `kubectl apply --kustomize alb-autoscale-example/example-deployment` command.
+This will create a `alb-autoscale-example` deployment in `alb-autoscale-example` namespace:
+    ```
+    $ kubectl get deployment -n alb-autoscale-example alb-autoscale-example-deployment
+    NAME                               READY   UP-TO-DATE   AVAILABLE   AGE
+    alb-autoscale-example-deployment   1/1     1            1           81s
+    ```

-    - You can check the example application, it should be reachable on the host that you defined in the `example-deployment/example-ingress.yaml` file, example output:
+    - when the deployment is ready, please open the example application to generate some metrics for the `nginx_ingress_controller_requests_rate` custom metric.
+It can be reachable on the host that you defined in the `example-deployment/example-ingress.yaml` file, example output:
     ```
     ➜ curl -s https://pvg-classic-od16r554ux7-1e7743ca80a399c9cff4eaf617434c72-0000.us-south.stg.containers.appdomain.cloud/ | jq .
     {